IBM/edge-ai-apis/README.md

 #### This GIT Hub repository is dedicated to provide `Getting Started` instructions on using the Distributed AI APIs and interpreting the results including sample code and Jupyter Notebooks.

-IBM Research, Edge AI Team.
+IBM Research, Distributed AI Team.
 Email: EdgeAI.User@ibm.com